stephenmk/Jitendex/README.md

 [issues](https://github.com/FooSoft/yomichan/issues/2210)
 with the original version displayed in Example 3 above.
-This new version was sometimes referred to as "JMdict Extra" in order to distinguish it from FooSoft's version.
+This new version was sometimes referred to as "JMdict Extra" in order to distinguish it from the original version.
 Jitendex is a continuation of that project with support for more app formats, more ambitious goals, and more design improvements.

 Compare the search results for けいそつ from Jitendex and